ashutoshmjain/gita/src/prologue.md

 The idea of "text" was profound, with far reaching implications.
 It was a quantum jump in progression of consciousness, at least from the humans' standpoint.

-The primary difference between humans and other species is our ability to store "information" outside the evolutionary mechanism.
+The primary difference between humans and other species is our ability to store information outside the evolutionary mechanism.
 Animals and plants adjust to changing conditions through slow evolutionary cycles.
-Humans, on the other hand, adapt quicker because we harness "knowledge" from our vast external store of "information".
+Humans, on the other hand, adapt quicker because we harness knowledge from our vast external store of information.

 > `Karma` is the action that transitions information into knowledge [^knowledge]. `Vipreet Karma` (opposite of `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information.
 For example when we practice daily to improve our game, it is `Karma`.
 On the opposite side,  when we play a match to put our skills on display, it is called  `Vikarma`.
 Both are equally important - like two wheels of a cart.
 >